Biofumigation for soil health in organic high tunnel and conventional field vegetable production systems

 Impacts and Contributions/Outcomes

-- Three undergraduate students received hands-on training in research techniques through involvement with this project.
+- Undergraduate student John Rodgers received hands-on training in research techniques through his involvement with this project.

 Extension Plant Pathologist

 205 Plant Science Building

 1405 Veterans Drive